in-toto/in-toto.io/CONTRIBUTING.md

 make serve
 ```

-This will start a local server at `http://localhost:XXXX/` where you can view the site.
+This will start a local server.
+You can view your site at the URL displayed in your terminal.

 ## Need Help?